Spotifyd/spotifyd/docs/src/installation/Raspberry-Pi-64.md

 ### Clone the repository

 E.g. in your Downloads Directory.
-If it does not exist, create it or do it somewhere else, but remember to adapt the pathes of this guide accordingly.
+If it does not exist, create it or do it somewhere else.

 ```bash
 cd /home/user/Downloads